OmarAlejandroLinares/Signal-Processing-for-motor-imagery-BCI/README.md

   - xpos: x-position of electrodes in a 2d-projection.
   - ypos: y-position of electrodes in a 2d-projection.

+The recording was made using BrainAmp MR plus amplifiers and a Ag/AgCl electrode cap.
+Signals from 59 EEG positions were measured that were most densely distributed over sensorimotor areas.
+Signals were downsampled at 100 Hz and low-pass (Chebyshev Type II filter of order 10 with stopband ripple 50dB down and stopband edge frequency 49Hz).

+Reference: Benjamin Blankertz, Guido Dornhege, Matthias Krauledat, Klaus-Robert Müller, and Gabriel Curio.
+The non-invasive Berlin Brain-Computer Interface: Fast acquisition of effective performance in untrained subjects.
+NeuroImage, 37(2):539-550, 2007.

 # Procesamiento de señales EEG y su clasificación por algoritmos de Inteligencia Artificial.